Maximal steady-state entanglement in autonomous quantum thermal machines: Results

-\textit{Multipartite entanglement generation.---} So far, we have shown how to generate two-qubit maximally entangled states in a three-qubit autonomous thermal machine.
-A natural question is whether this scheme can be extended to produce maximally entangled states of three or more qubits.
-It is important to note that adding a fourth qubit in the system in Fig.~\ref{fig:setup} and coupling it to the sink qubit does not produce a genuinely multipartite entangled steady state for the three, non-sink, qubits.
-Instead, the new qubit requires its own, additional, sink qubit.
-That is, to generate maximal genuine multipartite entanglement between three qubits, we must introduce two additional qubits where one serves as a sink.
-This architecture can be naturally extended to produce $n$-qubit maximally entangled states (specifically W states) in a $(2n-1)$-qubit autonomous thermal machine.
-The machine is illustrated in Fig.~\ref{fig:NGME}.
-For each additional qubit to be entangled, the scheme requires one additional sink qubit (shown as dashed-blue).
-The architecture can be seen as many ``triangles'' of three qubits with pairwise two-body interactions, but all sharing exactly one qubit that is coupled to the high-bias reservoir.
-Each sink qubit is in turn coupled to its own reservoir.
-Within each triangle of three qubits, we consider an electrostatic interaction between every pair and a flip-flop interaction between the sink qubit and each of the other two qubits, in complete analogy with the original machine in Fig.~\ref{fig:setup}.
-Under the same limits as the two-qubit case, i.e., large potential bias and large Coulomb repulsion, where the latter is much larger than the former, the steady state of this scheme is pure and maximally entangled.
+A natural question is whether autonomous resources and two-body interactions can go even further and produce maximally entangled states of many qubits.
+A naive approach is to add a fourth qubit in the system in Fig.~\ref{fig:setup} and coupling it to the sink qubit, {but this does not yield multipartite entanglement or even a unique steady state.
+The reason for this is similar to the explanation in Sec. \ref{sec:min}.
+For successful operation, i.e., to produce a unique pure entangled steady state, the scheme requires coupling to a filled reservoir, as well as an exit way for excitations through the sink qubit.
+In the absence of such exit ways, there will be oscillations due to inter-qubit couplings even at long times.
+Therefore, the additional qubit to be entangled requires its own, additional, sink qubit.
+That is, to generate maximal genuine multipartite entanglement between three qubits, we use two auxiliary qubits serving as sinks.
+This is illustrated in Fig~\ref{fig:NGME}.
+This idea can be directly extended to an arbitrary number of qubits; for every additional qubit to be entangled, we couple it to the qubit already connected to the high-bias reservoir, and then we add a corresponding sink qubit.
+This can be seen as many `triangles' of qubits, within each of which we have an electrostatic interaction between every pair and a flip-flop interaction between the sink qubit and the other two qubits (in complete analogy with the original machine in Fig.~\ref{fig:setup}).
+In this way, we can deterministically generate an $n$-qubit W-type entangled state in a $(2n-1)$-qubit autonomous thermal machine.
+Under the same limits as the two-qubit case, namely Eq.~\eqref{eq:lim}, we show in the Supplementary Information that this scheme corresponds to a generalised coherent population trapping over $n$ states (instead of just two), which renders the steady state of this scheme pure and entangled.
 Specifically, it is